AS 92016 Clarification

 The final grade should be based on the assessor’s live observations of student identified movement strategies in the applied setting.
 Assessor commentary and student evidence is beneficial to support the grade awarded.

-Consistent and effective demonstration evidence of movement strategies should be observed across multiple occasions within one game/outdoor experience, or across a series of games (a tournament) or outdoor experiences.
-This should also be recorded on the live observation sheet and could be supported in student video evidence or ongoing assessor commentary.
+Consistent and effective demonstration evidence of movement strategies should be observed across multiple occasions within one game/outdoor experience, or across a series of games (a tournament)/outdoor experiences.
+This should be recorded on the live observation sheet and could be supported with student video evidence or ongoing assessor commentary.

 See all Physical Education clarifications